Understanding the impact of natural hazards

 • If you’re interested in a property in an area impacted by earthquakes, you should get it inspected by an appropriately qualified professional.

-• If the property has been the subject of an EQC claim, check the EQC scope of work to see what was done and seek legal advice before you sign a sale and purchase agreement.
+• If the property has been the subject of an NHC claim (previously known as an EQC claim), check the NHC scope of work to see what was done and seek legal advice before you sign a sale and purchase agreement.

 • This information on natural hazards may not cover everything that is relevant to you or the property.
 You should always get advice from your own lawyer or conveyancer and other registered professionals.